 8 tips from grandma: superheroes for young parents

 Ah, grandmothers!
-These women, armed with their handbags full of sweets and handkerchiefs, seem to hold the secrets of l'universe.
+These women, armed with their handbags full of sweets and handkerchiefs, seem to hold the secrets of the universe.
 On March 3, as we celebrate these extraordinary ladies, let's take a look at their real superpower: grandma's tips and tricks, true secret weapons for young parents in distress.

-1. L'art of l'falling asleep: have you tried rocking, singing, driving baby around town at 3 a.m.?
+1. The art offalling asleep: have you tried rocking, singing, driving baby around town at 3 a.m.?
 Stop!
-Grandma enters the scene with her infallible technique: l'use of l'vacuum cleaner.
-The principle is simple: the white noise of l'vacuum cleaner, evoking the soft murmur of l'uterus, has a soporific effect on toddlers.
-Skeptics may smile, but l's "whirring" l'vacuum cleaner has been praised for its effectiveness on babies for generations.
-It's a humorous example of how, when it comes to parenting, l'imagination and l'ingenuity know no bounds.
+Grandma enters the scene with her infallible technique: the use of a vacuum cleaner.
+The principle is simple: the white noise of a vacuum cleaner, evoking the soft murmur of the uterus, has a soporific effect on toddlers.
+Skeptics may smile, but the "whirring" of the vacuum cleaner has been praised for its effectiveness on babies for generations.
+It's a humorous example of how, when it comes to parenting, imagination and ingenuity know no bounds.
 So when the usual methods fail, why not give it a try?
 And if you're not on the cleaning team, there are a whole host of apps that reproduce white and brown noises to perfection.

 3. LThe anti-reflux tip: does your little treasure turn into a fountain at the slightest drop of milk?
 Before you turn your living room into a reflux pool, listen to Grandma.
 She'll tell you about the good old days when a spoonful of carob flour in the bottle worked miracles.
 "It's natural and helps thicken the milk!
 Beware, pediatric consultation recommended before turning the kitchen into an experimental laboratory.